Skip to main content

 • S3: s3://bucket/folder

-• Non-AWS S3-like services (such as MinIO): s3://host_addr:port/bucket
+• Non-AWS S3-like services (such as MinIO): s3://host_addr:port/bucket.
+Note that port specification is required.

 • Google Cloud Storage: gs://bucket-name/folder